 wild creative wood working and a handicraft,

 And anything with the WOW factor!

-Innovative ideas and projects of educational value or targeted towards the developing countries will be specially valued.
+Innovative ideas and projects of educational or scientific value or targeted towards the developing countries will be specially valued.

 (more text after the pictures)

 Our Maker Faire, as it it tradition, will bring together makers, scientists, researchers, professional and amateurs science communicators and other science and space technologies enthusiasts.
 You can apply to exhibit at the Science Picnic or in the Space Apps Village when filling the Call for Maker application form.

 At Maker Faire, visitors want to see physical projects so you should bring at least a prototype.
 If at the time of your application you don’t have a prototype yet, tell that in the project description and include pictures showing its development status.
 We want to understand clearly what you’re going to put on your table!

 Yes, please: they will be more visible in the web site and we will understand better what you’re going to bring.